microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Set-EntraPermissionGrantConditionSet.md

 ### -ResourceApplication

 The identifier of the resource application to scope consent operation down to.
-It could be "Any" or a specific resource application id.
+It could be "Any" or a specific resource application ID.

 ```yaml
 Type: System.String